Apr 07 2021

 Mark has particular expertise in matters related to electronic discovery and computer forensics, having both litigated and consulted for major corporations on how to prepare for and meet e-discovery challenges and directed forensic investigations of computer systems.

 INFORMATION TECHNOLOGY, DATA PRIVACY AND SECURITY

 Mark has successfully litigated software and hardware purchase/sale disputes, software developer contract disputes, and micro-chip patent infringement claims.
-Mark has also counseled, negotiated, or litigated computer technology-related matters for a variety of domestic and international clients, counseled multinational companies on global data privacy and security compliance and policy implementation, and directed data breach investigations and response.
+Mark has also counseled, negotiated, and/or litigated computer technology-related matters for a variety of domestic and international clients, counseled multinational companies on global data privacy and security compliance and policy implementation, and directed data breach investigations and response.

 FINANCIAL AND BANKRUPTCY